-(Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrants' Principal Executive Offices)
+(Address, Including Zip Code, and Telephone Number, including Area Code, of Registrant's Principal Executive Offices)

-Stuart A. Tanz Chief Executive Officer Retail Opportunity Investments Corp.
-8905 Towne Centre Drive, Suite 108 San Diego, California 92122 (858) 677-0900
+Stuart A. Tanz Chief Executive Officer 81 Main Street Suite #503 White Plains, New York 10601 (914) 620-2700

-(Name, Address, Including Zip Code, and Telephone Number, Including Area Code, of Agent for Service)

-Copies to: Jay L. Bernstein, Esq.
-Jacob A. Farquharson, Esq.
-Clifford Chance US LLP

-31 West 52nd Street New York, New York 10019 (212) 878-8000

-Approximate date of commencement of proposed sale to public: From time to time after the effective date of the Registration Statement as determined by market conditions.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. o

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. x

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. o

-If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box. o

-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box. o

-Indicate by check mark whether the registrant (Retail Opportunity Investments Corp.) is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Name, Address, Including Zip Code, and Telepho Including Area Code, of Agent for Servic Copies to: Jay L. Bernstein, Esq.
+Clifford Chance US LLP 31 West 52 nd Street New York, New York 10019 (212) 878-8000 Approximate date of commencement of proposed sale to public : From time to time determined by market conditions. ne after the effective date of the Registration on Statement as If the only securities being registered on this form are being offered pursuant to dividend box. [] d or interest reinvestment plans, please chec ck the following If any of the securities being registered on this form are to be offered on a delayed or con of 1933, other than securities offered only in connection with dividend or interest reinvestment plan - e Securities Ac If this form is filed to register additional securities for an offering pursuant to Rule 462(b the Securities Act registration statement number of earlier effective registration statement for the satisfactors.) ring box and lis If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securit registration statement number of the earlier effective registration statement for the same offering. [e Securities Ac If this form is a registration statement pursuant to General Instruction I.D. or a post-effe filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following between the commission of the commission of the commission pursuant to Rule 462(e) under the Securities Act, check the following between the commission of the commi e effective upor If this form is a post-effective amendment to a registration statement filed pursuant to Gen additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following nal securities or Indicate by check mark whether the registrant is a large accelerated filer, an accelerated fil company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting Large accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company [x]

-Large accelerated filer x Non-accelerated filer o (Do not check if a smaller reporting company) The registrant hereby amends this registration statement on the date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The registrant hereby amends this Post-Effective Amendment No. 1 on Form S-3 on the date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with

+Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.